 (8m32) In this short video, Debbie explains how mindfulness can make us more resilient and effective in an increasingly demanding world.

-In this article, published on the New Zealand Herald on 22 September 2017, Debbie describes the impact that constantly being busy has on our brains.
+In this article, published on the New Zealand Herald, Debbie describes the impact that constantly being busy has on our brains.
 “Learning to manage our minds is a skill that we can develop over time, making us more productive, creative, happier, less stressed, and yes – less busy.”

 (53m05) In this video we look at “The science of mindfulness: Changing people and organisations from the inside out”.
 Debbie shares the scientific basis for mindfulness and describes how global organisations are using mindfulness to increase the happiness and success of their people and ultimately the success of the organisation.
-This was a filmed presentation to 170 Auckland University Business School alumni in February 2017.
+This was a filmed presentation to 170 Auckland University Business School alumni.

-In this article, published on the University of Auckland Business School website on 16 May 2017, Debbie describes the many benefits that mindfulness practices can bring to employees, teams and organisations.
+In this article, originally published on the University of Auckland Business School website, Debbie describes the many benefits that mindfulness practices can bring to employees, teams and organisations.
 “Mindfulness… has been shown to improve work relationships, performance, and creativity.”

 In this article in the NZ Herald, Debbie explains how the many distractions we encounter on a daily basis could be damaging our relationships, our happiness and our ability to be successful at work.